Syllabus for Master's Programme in Russian and Eurasian Studies

 The aim of the programme is to give the student the theoretical and empirical knowledge and the methodological skills required to be able to independently and critically analyse, understand and explain social developments in Russia and the post-Soviet area on a scientific basis.

 The programme has a distinctly multidisciplinary character and includes the study of the history, culture, economics, politics and society of Russia and Eurasia from various theoretical perspectives.
 Alongside these courses students are offered intensive Russian language training.
-The programme provides the possibility of in-depth study of various parts of the subject, such as history, international relations and economics.
-The student is also expected to write a master’s thesis (15 or 30 credits) of high quality that is anchored clearly in the state of research and contributes new knowledge to Russian and Eurasian studies.
+The programme provides the possibility of in-depth study of various parts of the subject through electable courses.
+The student is also expected to write a master's thesis (30 credits) of high quality that is anchored clearly in the state of research and contributes new knowledge to Russian and Eurasian studies.